live-wire/journal/README.md

 #### Tmux scrolling up
 - `ctrl + b + [`.
 Then use PageUp PageDown to scroll. q to quit.
+- When in scrollback mode.
+Use `ctrl + s` for searching through the scrollback buffer.
 - `tmux set-option -g history-limit 5000` to increase scrollback buffer.